mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 export GOOGLE_API_KEY="your-api-key-here"
 ```

-Here is the simplest possible example — send a prompt to Gemini and print the response:
+Here is the simplest possible example: send a prompt to Gemini and print the response:

 ```python
 # gemini_text.py - Basic text generation with Google Gemini